wp-plugins/dynamic-dates/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Release date: 2015-01-23
+* A biennial update to re-list Dynamic Dates in the WordPress plugin directory

 = 1.0.0 =
 * Release date: 2011-05-03
 * First release
 * Tested with PHP v5.3.4

 == Upgrade Notice ==

+= 1.0.1 =
+A superficial update to re-list Dynamic Dates in the WordPress plugin directory

 = 1.0.0 =
 The first version.
 Yay!